NTU-CSIE-DSA/hw3-Virus/pack/prob.md

+## Story

+**You don't need to read this part.
+It is just a story.**

+— **"Antivirus is heresy.
+Viruses are the free lifeforms of the digital realm."**

+You've spent a full year at **N.A.S.A.** — not the space agency, but **No Actual Software Architects**, a rogue collective where rules are obsolete, ethics are optional, and code is scripture.
+This underground movement of anti-antivirus fundamentalists believes antivirus software is an unnatural interference in the digital ecosystem.

+To them, viruses are not bugs, but **powerful entities** of the machine world — capable of reproduction, self-improvement, fusion, resurrection, and even taking control of their host.
+Far from flaws, **viruses are the next iteration of life**, evolving into self-aware, self-propagating beings.

+The organization's mission is clear:
+Create a **living viral ecosystem** — one that can evolve, adapt, and thrive on its own, with viruses as its central force.
+Recently, an experimental program was greenlit, and your boss, codename **Michael**, a rogue architect from a major cybersecurity firm, handed you the task:

+> We need a simulator.
+Something to model viral evolution, fusion, dominance, and the ability to reverse time itself.
+> Let them grow.
+Let them fight.
+Let them evolve.

+This isn't just software.
+It's the **ritual** of a new movement.
+And you?
+You're writing the Book of Infection.

 ## Problem Description

 You are to simulate the infection of $N$ computers by various viruses.
 The computers are labeled $C_1, C_2, \dots, C_N$, and initially, each computer $C_i$ is infected with a unique virus $V_i$.
 Every virus starts with a level $r_i = 1$.
 Each computer also has a damage level $d_k$, initially 0, representing the extent of damage caused by the virus.